jeancochrane/jeancochrane.com/content/blog/chicago-park-show.md

 This was the first show I'd thrown in years and I was a little bit overwhelmed at how much equipment we needed.
-When you throw a show in a park, you're starting from a completely blank slate, and you don't have anyone to fall back on if you forget a guitar cable and need to borrow one.
+When you throw a show in a park, you're starting from a completely blank slate, and you don't have anyone to fall back on if you forget an extension cord and need to borrow one.
 The following is as exhaustive of a list of our gear as I can remember.

 ### Amps